Cases & Investigations

-Berger Montague has filed a lawsuit on behalf of anyone who drives a 2017 – 2020 Subaru Forester, Outback, Legacy, Crosstrek, or Impreza and has experienced issues with the vehicle’s windshield.
-Dozens of Subaru drivers have filed complaints with the National Highway Traffic Safety Administration reporting that their windshields crack easily.
+Berger Montague has filed a lawsuit on behalf of anyone who drives a 2017 – 2020 Subaru Forester, Outback, Legacy, Crosstrek, or Impreza and has experienced issues with cracking of the vehicle’s windshield.
+Many Subaru drivers have filed complaints with the National Highway Traffic Safety Administration (NHTSA) reporting that their windshields crack easily and are therefore defective.

-The complaints describe windshields that crack easily.
+The plaintiffs’ lawsuit alleges that Subaru windshields crack easily.
 In addition, the cracks are said to worsen so quickly and severely that drivers must replace the entire windshield.

 Subaru Windshield Issues